clay-curry/Math/_sources/chapters/algebra/symmetry.md

 Elements may be any kind of mathematical objects, including numbers, lists of numbers, mappings (functions) between sets of numbers, and even other sets.

-Relations and operations mathematically characterize the various kinds of structures that could exist between mathematical objects.
+### Relations

+Much of what we consider interesting in mathematics concerns the fundamental concept of mathematical structure.
+Though sets are defined by their elements ({prf:ref}`linear-map`), nearly all mathematics is motivated to understand the nature of the kinds of structures (ordering, continuity, distance, summation, multiplication, orientation, etc.) that can exist between elements of a set.
+Relations are foundational in many branches of mathematics as they provide a universal recipe for describing arbitrary mathematical structure.

+### Operations on Sets

-Relation can also describe a connection between two elements of different sets.
-Operations provide a way to discuss and view arbitrary elements by combining or manipulating other elements of a set.
-Together, these concepts form the foundation of many branches of mathematics and are used to define mathematical objects such as groups, vector spaces, and fields.
+Operations define mathematical objects such as groups, vector spaces, and fields.

+### Operators

+### Equivalence Relations

+The notion of "equality," "congruency," "identicality" naturally emerged in the vocabulary of human thought and language, invoked whenever two arbitrary systems $A$ and $B$ share the same "identity."

+### Symmetry

+The understanding that some properties of systems are preserved under certain "symmetries" stands out as fundamental.

+In the context of physical systems, <a href="https://en.wikipedia.org/wiki/Noether%27s_theorem">Noether's theorem</a> was appreciated by Einstein as a piece of "penetrating mathematical thinking" because it revealed a deep connection between symmetry, conservation laws, and the fundamental laws of physics.
+At a high level, Noether's theorem states that for every  symmetry in a physical system, there exists a corresponding conservation law.
+In other words, if a physical system behaves the same way before and after a particular transformation (such as a rotation, translation, or time reversal), then there must be a corresponding conserved quantity (such as energy, momentum, or angular momentum) in that system.
+Einstein recognized the importance of Noether's theorem because it showed that the conservation laws that underpin so much of physics were not arbitrary or ad hoc, but were instead a consequence of deep mathematical symmetries that underlie the behavior of physical systems.
+Moreover, Noether's theorem also showed that the laws of physics were not dependent on the specific coordinate system or frame of reference used to describe them.
+This insight was particularly important in the development of Einstein's theory of relativity, which, in the spirit of Noether's work, to show that the laws of physics must be the same for all observers moving at constant speeds relative to each other.

+In the context of polynomial systems, Évariste Galois used the concept of symmetry to prove that there is no general formula for solving polynomial equations of degree five or higher (known as the quintic or higher degree equations) using only the operations of addition, subtraction, multiplication, division, and extraction of roots.
+Galois showed that if a general formula existed for solving the quintic equation, then by a group of permutations of its roots, known as its Galois group, he showed that the quintic equation could not be solved using radicals alone.
+Galois the first example of a class of equations that )and it helped to pave the way for the development of new techniques for studying equations with higher degrees, such as elliptic functions and algebraic geometry.

+## Group Theory
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 U

+### Cosets & Normal Subgroups
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 U

+### Homomorphisms & Isomorphism Theorems

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 U

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-U

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-U

-## Group Actions
+### Group Actions

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 U